kenthua/gke/workload/ray/rayserve/model-multiplexing/README.md

 kubectl apply -f ray-service-llm.yaml
 ```

-> NOTE: If downloading from HF, remove GCS references
+> NOTE: If downloading from HF, use `kubectl apply -f ray-service-llm-hf.yaml`
 > NOTE: The `fetch-safetensors` container is [second](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/config.html#containers) on the `workerGroupSpecs` because Ray will automatically inject `ray start` as an argument to the command which will cause the startup to fail.
 This can be [overwritten](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/pod-command.html) at a cluster level.

 - Check the service deployment status